sass/node-sass/docs/api-doc.md

 The `input_path` is part of `Sass_Options`, but it also is the main option for `Sass_File_Context`.
 It is also used to generate relative file links in source- maps.
-Therefore it is pretty usefull to pass this information if you have a `Sass_Data_Context` and know the original path.
+Therefore it is pretty useful to pass this information if you have a `Sass_Data_Context` and know the original path.

 **output_path**